vchain-us/cnlc-docs/pages/help/manage-ledger.md

 title: Managing Ledgers
 ---

-This section describes how to manage an existing Ledger using the features offered by CodeNotary Ledger Compliance®.
+This section describes how to manage an existing Ledger using the features offered by CodeNotary Immutable Ledger®.

 _Topics on this page..._